clevertech/CleverAuth/core/README.md

     emailServiceConfig: {
       // config for pnp-email-service
     }
   }),
-  media: new DefaultMediaService({
-    // config for pnp-media-service
-  }),
   crypto: new Crypto('<key>', '<algorithm> = aes-256-gcm'),
   jwt: new JWT('<algorithm>', '<secretOrPrivateKey>', '<secretOrPublicKey>', {